 - Hoof Shear/Trampling.
-This kind of alteration is caused by animals and humans that access streams for water, forage, thermal cover or for other activities.
+This kind of alteration is caused by hoofed animals that access streams for water and forage, or simply for thermal cover.
 It consists of physical breakdown of the structural bank integrity. - Vegetation Removal.
 This is the physical removal of protective vegetation from the streambanks, such as willows, for such purposes as clearing access for farming hay or opening access to the stream for livestock. - Road/Railroad Bed.
 Along many streams road and railroad beds are constructed adjacent to the stream channel.
 These structures represent disruption to the bank integrity, to the bank vegetation. - Trails.
 Trails are worn pathways caused by animals or humans that disrupt the natural bank structure and integrity. - Berms.
 A berm of mounded soil is sometimes constructed along (on top of) a streambank to restrict high flows from spreading onto the floodplain. - Rip-rap.
-This is the unnatural hardening of a streambank, typically with large rock, to protect from lateral erosion.
+This is the unnatural hardening of a streambank, typically with large rock, to protect from lateral erosion. - Other.

-• Other.
 List any other kind of physical alteration to the actual bank structure, profile, or integrity, that is not named above, and describe it in the space provided.